m-voit/concepts-of-programming-languages/study-project/paper.md

 const expectSpaces = () => optional(expectSeveral(isSpaceChar, isSpaceChar));
 ```

-The same holds true for Go, supporting first class functions as well as JavaScript.
+The same holds true for Go, that supports first class functions as well as JavaScript.

 ```go
 // ExpectSpaces parses a [ \t\n\r]* from the Input.